 - how to stay connected with both your subject and the audience for your work

 - how to decompress & process when coming back from long stretches of working away from home

 - how a meditation practice got Alison through challenging situations & environments, including her near-death experience in Laos

-I would encourage all listeners to check out the amazing work that Alison is doing through her non-profit, Faces of Hope.
+I encourage all listeners to check out the amazing work that Alison is doing through her non-profit, Faces of Hope.

-I would also highly recommend reading her stunning memoir, Learning to Breath: One Woman’s Journey of Spirit and Survival.
+I also highly recommend reading her stunning memoir, Learning to Breath: One Woman’s Journey of Spirit and Survival.

 Sponsors & Thank Yous

 Free Music Archive – Special Thank You to recording artist, Dlay who supplied music for this week’s episode of TDL.
 You too can download his music or other artist’s music by going to Free Music Archive today!